toddbranch/ECE383/labs/lab4/index.md

 ## Lab Hints

 - Define your ports as constants in your PicoBlaze and VHDL code.
 This will make your code much more readable.
+- You'll need the USB-UART driver - [download it here!](http://www.exar.com/common/content/default.aspx?id=10296)
+  - The UART port is the microUSB connector labeled as such - it's close to the programming port on your board
+  - Use the same cable you program the board with to communicate over UART
 - Tera Term is freeware software that can communicate over your computer's serial ports.
 [Click here to download!](http://en.sourceforge.jp/projects/ttssh2/downloads/60733/teraterm-4.82.exe/)
-  - Configure the speed to Tera Term by using the “Setup” → “Serial Port” menu option
+  - Configure the speed to Tera Term by using the "Setup" => "Serial Port" menu option
   - Select the USB-UART serial port (check your computer Device Manager if you are unsure of the port).
   - The baud rate should be 9600 for this lab